blockpilgrim/poc2/docs/azure-ad-group-setup.md

 When users belong to multiple initiative groups, the system follows these priority rules:

-1. **New Format over Legacy**: `Partner Portal - EC State` takes precedence over `EC State`
+1. **All Users over Role Groups**: `All Users` groups take precedence as they define base initiative access
-2. **Production over Testing**: Production groups take precedence over testing groups
+2. **Role Groups**: Foster Only, Volunteer Only, and combined role groups define permissions within the initiative
-3. **Alphabetical Order**: If multiple groups of the same priority exist, alphabetical order determines the primary initiative
+3. **GUID-Based Processing**: The system uses group GUIDs for identification, ensuring immutability and reliability

 ## App Registration Configuration